benjann/dstat/README.md

 Main changes:

+    03aug2021 (version 1.1.9)
+    - fixed header layout in Stata 17, employing _coef_table_header options introduced in the 13jul2021 update of Stata 17

     14jul2021 (version 1.1.8)
     - option -discrete- now allowed in -dstat histogram-; -dstat histogram, discrete- is an alias for -dstat proportion, nocategorical-